keerthik/keerthik.github.io/essays/drafts/compensation.md

 ***TL;DR***

-My reccommendation: pay everyone the most you as a company can afford to, scaled to their value generation for the company, whilst increasing the value of the company to make room for new initiatives, new teammates, and reinvesting in your community and in humanity.
-Also provide flexibility, empower efficiency, agency and structure to take ample time off, to increase investment and joy in the organization's success and reduce risk of burnout.
+My recommendation: pay everyone the most you as a company can afford to, scaled to their value generation for the company, whilst increasing the value of the company to make room for new initiatives, new teammates, and reinvesting in your community and in humanity.

+Do this by embodying flexibility and empowering efficiency, agency and sustainable business practices, which is simultaneously better for the company and is also a form of (intangible) compensation in itself.

 ## Who is this for?
 I began writing this for versions of myself from alternate timelines, had a few things turned out differently in the world in the years following my graduation from college, or at BitGym, the business I am cofounder of.